RichardJECooke/richardjecooke.github.io/README.md

 - move to richardcooke.info/site and put other code in apps
 - disable wordpress site
 - list of best software
+- look at all config and theme config

 # Notes
 - Forum: https://gitter.im/hexojs/hexo